Bob stared out the hotel window. “She said she’ll sign the papers tonight.”

 “Doesn’t make sense.
 If it was one of them, why kill your own meal ticket.
 Neither of them had two nickels to rub together.
 Sure they were given expensive gifts, but the real money would come if they married their lover.”

-“Maybe they got tired of waiting for the divorces to be finalized.
+“Maybe they got tired of waiting for the divorce to be finalized.
 How about unbeknownst to each other, his girl friend shot her and her boy friend shot him?”

 “What’d they do pass the gun to each other?
 Nope, the shooter was definitely someone each of them knew.
 But I’ll bet the farm neither of the victims knew the other knew the shooter."